apache/openwhisk/README.md

 These steps were tested on Mac OS X El Capitan, Ubuntu 14.04.3 LTS and Windows using Vagrant.
 For more information about using OpenWhisk on Vagrant see the [tools/vagrant/README.md](tools/vagrant/README.md)

+During the Vagrant setup, Open JDK 8 is used as the default Java environment.
+If you would like to use Oracle JDK 8, please change the line "su vagrant -c 'source all.sh'" into "su vagrant -c 'source all.sh oracle'" in tools/vagrant/Vagrantfile.

 ### Native development

 Docker must be natively installed in order to build and deploy OpenWhisk.